aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/00 - Prerequisites And Assumptions/Database Configuration.md

 # Database Configuration

 ## Creating the Database
-MySQL or MariaDB must be installed and a `root` or admin-level MySQL user credential must be created before continuing.
+MySQL or MariaDB must be installed and a `root` or admin-level user credential must be created before continuing.
 (This is not the same as a unix
         `root` credential.)